zhouzhongyuan/blog/contents/articles/typescript-react-and-redux/index.md

 template: article.jade
 ---

-Try as I might, I could not get TypeScript and Redux to play nice together.
+Try as I might, I could not get TypeScript and Redux to play nice.
 I finally pulled it off with a tiny hack, and thought I'd dump what I did.
 If anyone has a better approach, please <a href="mailto:matt.e.greer@gmail.com">I'm all ears</a>

 <span class="more"></span>